 - How did they injure themselves?

 In this article, we’ll go over the basic circumstances in which someone can sue you for an injury which occurred on your property.

 However, your degree of obligation in the event of an accident (i.e. “how liable you are”) will depend on a wide variety of factors.

 The question of “am I liable” is impossible to answer without looking at the full details of your case.

 Only a trained and experienced attorney can tell you whether or not you may be liable in the event of a lawsuit.

 Premises Liability Basics in Virginia

-In their most basic sense, personal injury claims are actually rather simple.
+When taken at face value, personal injury claims are actually rather simple.